 Where can you eat authentic Matsusaka beef?

 You can identify authentic Matsusaka beef by checking certificate or Matsusaka beef sticker.
-Because Matsusaka beef database is open to public, and you can search the mother cow, birth place, raising place etc. in Mie Matsusaka Meat Corporation Co., Ltd. website using 10-digit identification number.
+Because Matsusaka beef database is open to public, and you can search the mother cow, birth place, raising place etc. at Mie Matsusaka Meat Corporation Co., Ltd. website using 10-digit identification number.

 Matsusaka Beef Contest: Queen of Matsusaka Beef

 Every November, there is Matsusaka Beef Contest (松阪肉牛共進会 in Japanese) held in Matsusaka City, Mie Prefecture, Japan.
 This contest started in 1949.
 50 premium Matsusaka cattle chosen in the preliminary contest compete in this contest, and the cattle will be ranked.
 The best cattle will be regarded as “Queen of Matsusaka”.
 Right after the contest, auction of the winning cattle will be held, and visitors can watch this auction.
 It is exciting to watch the price of Queen of Matsusaka going up, which could be about 300,000 USD and is usually four to five times higher than the second-ranked cattle!
 It is definitely the most expensive wagyu, auctioned alive in Japan.

 Cattle in Japan was working cattle and was not eaten until around 1870s.
 Farmers in Matsusaka region used Tajima breed cattle from Hyogo prefecture (the same breed as Kobe beef) for work.
 As people started to eat beef, cattle was fatten for a year and processed to meat after working three to four years.